ImageMagick/Usage-Markdown/basics/index.md

 #### Photoshop and Density {#density_photoshop}

-The "Photoshop" image editor saves an extra copy of the images resolution into a separate profile (named '`8BIM`') in the image, which IM will NOT touch.
-Thus if you change the resolution of an image with IM, you probably should also strip the profiles from the image before loading it back into "photoshop", or you may not see any density changes. .
+The "Photoshop" image editor saves an extra copy of the image's resolution into a separate profile (named '`8BIM`') in the image, which IM will NOT touch.
+Thus, if you change the resolution of an image with IM, you probably should also strip the profiles from the image before loading it back into "Photoshop", or you may not see any density changes. .

 You can remove that profile from an image using "`+profile 8bim`".

 From a [IM Forum Discussion](../forum_link.cgi?f=1&t=14257&p=49222), Jesper Nilsson (aka *[stroker](../forum_link.cgi?u=10743)*), suggests that you use the program "`exiftool`' to directly modify the [Photoshop Tags](http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/Photoshop.html) of the image.

-For example
+For example...

 ~~~{.skip}
 exiftool -g -Photoshop:XResolution=300 -Photoshop:YResolution=300 file.tif